UAL-RE/ReQUIAM/README.md

   ```
 Note that working templates are provided in the config folder for
 [quota](config/quota_manual_template.csv) and [portal](config/portal_manual_template.csv).

+To disable updating the the manual CSV files, you can include the following flags:

+`--portal_file_noupdate --quota_file_noupdate`

+By default, changes occur on the `figshare` stem.
+Execution can occur on the
+`figtest` stem with the `--grouper_figtest` boolean flag.

 ### API Management of Grouper Groups